 Application Calendars

-Required plan: Starter
+Required plan: Emerging

 Not every scheduling use case is based on access to people’s calendars.
 As we’ve worked with customers across a range of industries we’ve discovered a number of situations where these customers want to leverage the power of Cronofy’s scheduling API without linking it to a “real” calendar.